 I didn't know anything about an emergency fund.
 You heard correct; I didn't know what an emergency fund was and why it was so important.
 I grew up not knowing about budgeting, saving money, and saving money for an emergency.

 I grew up believing that taking care of your finances and managing your finances were for the wealthy.
 We were too poor to have a budget, let alone save money.
 This was what we believed, and it was later in life that we learned the hard way.

-Later in my adult life that it started to make sense and I was able to manage my finances and save money.
+Later in my adult life, it started to make sense, and I managed my finances and saved money.
 I'm a firm believer that we should be saving for rainy days.

 Before we keep going about emergency funds, let me make something clear.
 An emergency fund is not for:

 - line of credit

 In case you think that you have money saved for something physical like the latest iPhone.
 I need you to understand that these, and other things, are not why we save or add money to an emergency fund.

 - Fall Energy Saving Tips To Help You Save Money

 - Learn To Coupon On A Low Income